 Almost everything you see, hear about or read in the press about Police Service NI has involved our Strategic Communications and Engagement Department.

 The entire department supports operational policing to Keep People Safe by assisting in preventing crime and harm to individuals and society, protecting the vulnerable and detecting those who commit crime and bring them to justice.

 We also provide opportunities to 'tell our story' in a way that builds and promotes confidence in your police service.
 Finally, we manage and protect the reputation of the organisation.

-In order to do this, the Corporate Communications Department has a number of functions.
+In order to do this, the Strategic Communications and Engagement Department has a number of functions.

 The Press Office is the central point of contact for all media related enquiries and is contactable to media between 7am to 8pm during weekdays and 9am to 5pm during weekends.

 Outside of office opening hours the department updates journalists via a dedicated newsline service as well as updating social media.

 Press Office staff provide advice and guidance on a range of issues and act as a conduit for the flows of information to media, stakeholders and the public, i.e. appeals for information on reported crimes, responses to specific queries from journalists, responses to published reports (Police Ombudsman, HMIC, Policing Board) and commentary on specific incidents.

 Area Media Officers